The Tiny house Blog

 Interestingly, Tennessee is one of the most affordable U.S. states, with no state income taxes, reasonable property taxes, and a low cost of living.
 Thus, Tennessee would make the perfect place for compact living.
 The question is whether Tennessee is tiny-home-friendly.

 Tennessee has accepted the concept of tiny homes.
-But it does not have state-wide laws about tiny homes, so the regulations vary from place to place.
-However, most Tennessean municipalities adopt the IRC standards, whose requirements include that tiny homes be at least 120 sq. ft.
+Most Tennessean municipalities adopt the IRC standards, whose requirements include that tiny homes be at least 120 sq. ft.
+If you're planning to build a tiny home, make sure to read the state law Tennessee Code Ann. § 68-126-303.

 This guide will answer most of your questions about building and living in tiny houses in Tennessee.
 If you consider owning a tiny home in Tennessee, you must read this guide first.